 1809 May 18.
 (Jefferson to George Jefferson).
 Missing trunk forwarded from Richmond (one with Indian vocabularies) contained "a pocket telescope with a brass case."17

 1813 December 14.
-(Jefferson to Abbe Rochon).
+(Jefferson to Alexis Marie Rochon).
 "I recieved at the same time your pamphlet on the Micrometer of rock-chrystal, the advantages of which you had shewn to me in 1785 at Dr Franklin’s at Passy, on the telescope you gave him, which is now in my possession."18

 1814 January 18.
 (William Short to Jefferson).
 "I have recieved from the Abbe Rochon a micrometer of his invention—& also a telescope of Platina—If I should have an opportunity I should be very glad to show you the micrometer, as I think it would interest you."19

 1819 February 2.
 (Jefferson to William Davenport).
-"I some time ago forwarded a telescope to Doctor Robert Patterson with a request to put it into good hands to be repaired: he informs me he delivered it to you, and that the price for repairing it for land observations (which will be sufficient) will be 10. dollars ...
-You will have seen that the only method of advancing or withdrawing the movable tube was by hand.
-This being inconvenient a workman, not very dexterous, undertook to make it moveable by tooth and pinion wheels, in which he failed entirely.
-Should this be now practicable I should greatly prefer it and would remit in the same way any additional charge it may incur.
-When done, I will pray you to have it put into an outer box, and forwarded by some of the vessels bound from Philadelphia to Richmond ..."21
+"I some time ago forwarded a telescope to Doctor Robert Patterson with a request to put it into good hands to be repaired. he informs me he delivered it to you, and that the price for repairing it for land observations (which will be sufficient) will be 10.
+Dollars. ... you will have seen that the only method of advancing or withdrawing the movable tube was by hand. this being inconvenient a workman, not very dexterous, undertook to make it moveable by tooth & pinion wheels, in which he failed entirely. should this be now practicable I should greatly prefer it and would remit in the same way any additional charge it may incur. when done, I will pray you to have it put into an outer box, and forwarded by some of the vessels bound from Philadelphia to Richmond ..."21

 1820 October 1.
 "Repaid Paine Todd repairs of Spy-glass 1.50."23